 1. Is the trust deed your are to be involved being brokered by an experienced, licensed and reputable investment broker?
 I wouldn't consider trying to remove my own appendix!
 Seeking experienced professional help works better.
 If a broker says he'll "guarantee" your trust deed investment "in writing" against loss, legally.
 Although many brokers may be more than willing and some even financially able to make various verbal or written guarantees, be aware that laws may prohibit that activity (without certain, near impossible to obtain, permits).
 Be aware, the message is loud and clear!
 No one can legally assume the responsibility for the risks associated with your trust deed investments for you.
 Like riding in a airplane, no matter what your broker says or agrees to in writing you are still the person who's funds are at risk.
 Why not take the time necessary to verify your brokers track record, background or experience, and professional standing.
 Your number one best protection will always be your own knowledge and understanding.
 Money in a bank won't even keep up with inflation.
 Low LTV first loans against single family homes will always offer safe solid high yielding opportunities as long as people continue to live in houses so use a reputable broker and these 37 tips.

+2. As a condition of funding this loan are you receiving the maximum title insurance available to you?
+We require a full extended A.L.T.A. lenders form one policy of title insurance WITH NO DELETIONS just like the bank gets when they fund a loan.
 Anything less than the maximum coverage can result in the loss of investment dollars without maximum coverage due to defects of title, mechanics liens and other items not covered by other cheaper standard C.L.T.A. coverage.
 The borrower pays for it so always require the require the maximum lenders title insurance coverage.
 We've found that insisting on a full, form one, extended A.L.T.A. lenders title policy, with no deletions on every investment will better protect your investment.
 Well meaning and honest brokers, friends, partners and relatives have been known to accidentally bury an un knowledgeable friends, partners and relatives purely by accident.
 Should an unforeseen claim to title, dispute, mechanics lien or other surprise item pop up unexpectedly it's better to be fully covered.
-Also, always obtain the maximum title insurance coverage update available any time you rewrite, extend, alter, modify or make any change to any note and deed of trust.
+Also, always obtain the maximum title insurance coverage update available any time you rewrite, extend, alter, modify or make any change to any note and deed of trust.3.
+Always make all your investment funding checks payable directly to the title company handling the escrow because if investors never let their broker handle their money their broker can never mishandle their money.
+Now this is not to say that brokers who handle funds or process escrows are anything but honest.
+I am only saying that if you never allow your broker to handle your money AT ANY STAGE OF THE INVESTMENT PROCESS, then your funds will "NEVER" be mishandled even accidentally.
+RIGHT?
+This should be called the $40 million dollar rule.
+See the article in "Better Than Gold" about the Golden Plan, Marathon, (etc.) investors who unfortunately wish they'd followed even just this one of the 37 rules.

 4. Some investors will make out instructions of their own to the title company above and beyond all of my brokers documents.
 Is there anything you wish to provide in the way of additional conditions requirements or information.
 Feel free to request a copy of our comprehensive loan escrow instructions & document templates that we've developed and feel free to call me if you would like to go over each of the items they contain .